VictoriaShalabaeva/Visit-Moscow/README.md

   - **As a tourist:**

     - I want to see a quick overview on Moscow city and form a first impression on it.
-    - I want to read more information and have a visual representation of the advertized locations.
+    - I want to read more information and have a visual representation of the advertised locations.
-    - I want to see different locations on a map to have a better undestanding on how much far the locations are one from each other.
+    - I want to see different locations on a map to have a better understanding on how much far the locations are one from each other.
     - I want to have an opportunity to ask for more info, advice or recommendation in organizing my trip.

   - **As a general user:**